mraadig/reactlivewebsite/README.md

 ```
 ## Contributors
 Contributions are welcome!
 If you'd like to add features, fix bugs, or improve the documentation, please fork the repository and create a pull request.
-This README.md file includes the steps for installing dependencies, building the application with Parcel, starting the development server, and a section inviting contributions.
-Adjust any paths or commands based on your specific project configuration.
+**This README.md file includes the steps for installing dependencies, building the application with Parcel, starting the development server, and a section inviting contributions.
+Adjust any paths or commands based on your specific project configuration**.